MP Estate Planning UK

 Distribution CriteriaTrustee’s ActionBeneficiary’s Benefit

-Conditional distributionDistribute assets based on specific conditions being metBeneficiary receives assets if conditions are fulfilled
+Conditional distributionDistribute assets based on specific conditions outlined in the trust deed being metBeneficiary receives assets if conditions are fulfilled (e.g., reaching a certain age or milestone)

 Accounting for Trust Expenses

-Trustees are also responsible for managing the trust’s expenses and accounting for them transparently.
-This includes keeping accurate records of all transactions and ensuring that expenses are reasonable and in line with the trust’s purposes.
+Trustees are also responsible for managing the trust’s expenses and accounting for them properly.
+This includes keeping accurate records of all transactions, income, and outgoings, and ensuring that expenses are reasonable and in line with the trust’s purposes.
+Trustees must also file an annual SA900 trust tax return with HMRC if the trust has taxable income or gains, and ensure the trust remains registered on the Trust Registration Service (TRS).
+Good record-keeping is not just good practice — it protects the trustees personally if their decisions are ever questioned by beneficiaries or HMRC.

 For more information on the role of trusts in estate planning, you can visit our page on what is a one-family trust fund.